 The best of times: Time to sing the old refrain for Fox shows: Hell's Kitchen was at its best when it got to air after American Idol!
 It only got that honor in its fourth season, when it got moved to the regular season for the first time in part due to the dearth of programming because of the WGA strike.
 The show opened season four with 11.85 million viewers and a series-high 5.5/13 in the demo and usually broke a 5.0 in its post-Idol eps.
 In the back half of that season after Idol wrapped up, the show typically pulled around a 4.0 demo or a little over.

 The worst of times: Since peaking with the partly post-Idol fourth season, each season of Hell's Kitchen has dropped from the previous one.
 After taking the 2009-10 season off from regular season action, it returned in fall 2010 to its worst numbers yet.
 On Thanksgiving Eve 2010, the show hit its lowest numbers yet, pulling then-series lows with 5.09 million viewers and a 2.2 demo.
-It finally went below a 2.0 for the first time in 2013 against regular season competition, and it plummeted as low as 1.3 for a holiday airing on 7/3/14.
+It finally went below a 2.0 for the first time in 2013 against regular season competition, and it plummeted as low as 1.1 for a Thanksgiving Eve airing on 11/26/14.

 Then vs. now: For its first three years, it looked like Fox was successfully developing Hell's Kitchen into the #1 powerhouse of the summer.
 Since then, it's developed into something entirely different: a true utility player.
 Unlike certain other summer franchises we've looked at, this one hasn't completely imploded when put in the regular season.
 It's premiered in six different months and aired at least once in all twelve months of the year.
 Though the ratings have been declining over the last few years, it remains clear Fox can put this show just about anywhere at just about any time of year and do good business.
 As the network's struggles has intensified in recent years, that's really been put to the test.
 In 2012-13 season, it plugged up a tough Tuesday slot where their comedies had failed.
 Fox ordered considerably more new shows for 2013-14, but the quick failure of Rake called Hell's Kitchen back into the regular season.
-And in 2014-15, it's back to the fall for the first time in four years.
+And in 2014-15, it will air two cycles significantly within a single regular season for the first time.

 Adults 18-49 info by season: